Lexicon

 via Helen Nissenbaum

-Nissenbaum's framework: information flows are appropriate when they match context-relative norms; violations occur when information crosses contexts inappropriately.
-Civic asymmetry operationalizes it: power's information flows are appropriate for scrutiny—those who wield coercive authority must be inspectable.
-Persons' information flows deserve contextual protection—the governed need not become legible to systems that cannot themselves be held to account.
-The asymmetry is the constitutional application.
+Information should flow where norms say it should.
+Nissenbaum's framework: flows are appropriate when they match context-relative norms; violations occur when information crosses contexts inappropriately.
+Civic asymmetry operationalizes the principle: power's information flows are appropriate for scrutiny — those wielding coercive authority must be inspectable.
+Persons' flows deserve protection — the governed need not become legible to systems that cannot themselves be held to account.

 Coordination Without Consensus